rymacivorkuy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is CSS and what is it used for?
+  **Cascading Style Sheets, and it is used for styling HTML to give it color, a layout, and every other design-related feature.**
 2. What is the CSS box model?
+  **A graphic representing the spacing between the actual content, the padding, the border, and the margin.**
 3. What's the difference between margin and padding?
+  **Padding is the space between the content and the border, and margin is the space between the border and the outside of the box.**

 ### Exercises

 1. Write a CSS rule to make the text of all `h1` tags red.
+  `h1 {
+    color: red;
+    }`
 2. Write a CSS rule to make the background color of the link with `class="btn"` blue:
+   `.btn a {
+    backround-color: blue;
+    }`

   ```html
   <a href="#" class="btn">Learn more</a>
   ```

 3. Write a CSS rule to give the first paragraph in the following HTML a font size of `20px`, but not the second paragraph.
+   `.jumbotron p {
+    font-size: 20px;
+    }`
   ```html
   <header class="jumbotron">
     <p>Hello, World!</p>